xy-liao/o-nakala-core/api/api_keys.md

 2. **Request API Access**
    - Contact your institution's NAKALA administrator
-   - Or email support@nakala.fr with your use case
+   - Or email nakala@huma-num.fr with your use case
    - API access is typically granted for legitimate research purposes

 3. **Locate Your API Key**